Metrological/payment-csp-backend-example/README.md

 Please consider a test/production endpoint.
 It may be handy to provide a method on the test endpoint to allow the app developers to clear an asset in your database so that they can test properly.

+# Recurring Billing
+Depending on the platform you are targeting, recurring billing might be an option.
+If you are in doubt please validate with us.

+To setup the recurring billing, the payment object that you are sending back from your server needs to have ```subscription: true```.
+This will allow your backend to communicate directly to our backend.
+It is your server's responsibility to do timed calls to our backend to bill the enduser, our server will only act as a payment gateway.

+Recurring billing has to have a couple of mandatory parts in your app:
+- Information page about your current subscription
+- Option to unsubscribe
+- ToS describing the right of recurring billing

+Whenever an user unsubscribes we recommend that you leave the content availible until the TTL of the old subscription has passed.

 # Running it
 You can run the full example yourself:
 1. Use the maf-sdk to run the 'payment example app' as bundled with this document